FrankBowers24/d3-bayarea/Bay Area Stats by Zip Code.md

 1. Rent vs Own

+Housing (Units in Structure)

+24 Total Housing Units
+28 1-unit, detached
+32 1-unit, attached
+36 2 units
+40 3 to 4 units
+44 5 to 9 units
+48 10 to 19 units
+52 20 or more units
+56 Mobile Home
+60 Boat, RV, Van, etc.

 200 HC01-VC74 Occupied housing Units - Moved in 2010 or later
 204 HC01_VC75   - Moved in 2000 to 2009
 208 HC01_VC76  - Moved in 1990 to 1999